hunterhu/archlinux-firefly/README.md

-# Creaet a Firefly-rk3288 SD card
+# Create a Firefly-rk3288 SD card

 ```bash
 ./setup all